FAQ - Frequently asked questions about our shop

 Always use hardware approved for holding human weight.

 We offer different ceiling mounts that come with screws for different surfaces, such as wood or concrete.

 That is why we test our aerial fabric in Germany at our location in Eibelstadt - near Würzburg - and check it for the maximum load (Breaking Load Limit = BLL) and then assign a permissible workload (Working Load Limit = WLL) with a safety factor of 14.

-With the knot currently proposed by us on our aerial silk triangle mount or aerial silk ceiling mounts, the following data result:
+With the knot currently proposed by us on our aerial silk triangle mount or aerial silk universal ceiling mounts, the following data result:

 Breaking Load Limit BLL: 1350 kg

 The accessories are also tested by us.
 The aerial suspension and the aerial silk for the ceiling hold more than 10 tons in the test.

 Endless possibilities, really.
 But in all cases, you have to make sure that the location can hold your weight without breaking the ceiling or even the entire structure of the place.

 If the structure holds, you can hang your silk in many places, either indoor or outdoor.
 It can be in your home, in your room, in a studio, in a circus, in an old barn or building, in a warehouse.
 It can be from the door, from concrete, wood or steel beams, from a professional rigging stand.

 Please remember that rigging at home can be complicated and dangerous, so we always recommend getting professional rigging help and equipment certified for aerial.